 I have a thing for chocolate chip cookies.
-Although I enjoy other cookie types, chocolate chip will always be my favorite.
+Although I enjoy other flavors, chocolate chip will always be my favorite.
 There's something about melted, gooey chocolate inside a compact little treat that satisfies all my sweet cravings.

 Ingredients in Collagen Chocolate Chip Cookies